dibbla/soluble-dinosaurs/README.md

 # Soluble Dinosaur
-> Hackable training script for text-to-image diffusion model
+> Hackable training script for diffusion model
 >
 > Now a dinosaur is diffused in lava 🫠
 >